 So its time for the interview.
 Maybe first; maybe one after other unsuccessful interviews.
 Once we finish our internship and final semester, it is time to look for places where we can actually use our knowledge and help people!
 Granted, after having a PT degree, you are going to get a job.
 If you have some contacts in the field, you may even start working under direct supervision prior to clearing your NPTE.
 In any case, yes, you will get a job – no worries there.

 When we go for a job interview, we are nervous.
 We usually prepare ourselves and look online for some tips.
 I admit I have done that.
 I wanted to know how to present myself, what to ask or what I should do as an interviewee.
-Now after few years under my belt as a PT, I can say what exactly I wish I would have known before I took that job.
+Now after a few years under my belt as a PT, I can say what exactly I wish I would have known before I took that job.
 Don’t get me wrong, the sources I had referenced helped me gain confidence and prepared me mentally.
 However, I saw a lack of information specific to physical therapy or rehabilitation department interviews.
-I am mainly talking about inpatient rehabilitation department.
-You can use many of the tips below for other PT settings as well.

-What is the facility capacity and average census?
+What are the facility capacity and average census?
 This will give you an idea of how well the facility is doing overall.
-If they are 90% or more full on average, you will most likely to get full-time hours majority of days.
+If they are 90% or more full-on average, you will most likely to get full-time hours the majority of days.
 You want to work in a place where you have enough work and they have a real need.
 You also want to ask what percentage is short-term rehab population.
 That is really where we, therapists, work and are needed.

 This is important.
 You want to find out how quickly the patients are getting better.
 Faster is better in our quickly changing healthcare profession.

 You also want to find out who decides the disposition.
-This is very important and can get little tricky.
-In the majority of places, therapists make a recommendation regarding discharge based on physical level, cognition, behavior, medical condition, etc. Therapists don’t have to decide on the final disposition though.
-That decision should come from an Interdisciplinary team (IDT) based on therapist’s recommendations.
+This is very important and can get a little tricky.
+In the majority of places, therapists make a recommendation regarding discharge based on a physical level, cognition, behavior, medical condition, etc. Therapists don’t have to decide on the final disposition though.
+That decision should come from an interdisciplinary team (IDT) based on the therapist’s recommendations.